just-a-stream-old/ingest-financial-historical-time-series/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'finance.modelling.data.source-financial-historical-time-series' is invalid and this project uses 'finance.modelling.data.sourcefinancialhistoricaltimeseries' instead.
+* The original package name 'finance.modelling.data.source-financial-historical-time-series' is invalid and this project uses 'finance.modelling.data.ingestfinancialhistoricaltimeseries' instead.

 # Getting Started